Truman (book): Production

-McCullough wrote the book Truman over a period of 10 years.
-McCullough stated that during that 10 years many things changed in his life, "In those 10 years, my youngest daughter changed from a girl into a woman, both my parents died, grandchildren were born, we moved our residence twice, we put a child through college and law school, and paid off a mortgage."
+McCullough wrote Truman over a period of 10 years.
+He stated that during that 10 years many things changed in his life, "In those 10 years, my youngest daughter changed from a girl into a woman, both my parents died, grandchildren were born, we moved our residence twice, we put a child through college and law school, and paid off a mortgage."

-McCullough felt a compulsion to get the book finished before the 1992 presidential campaign in response to the shallow political debates that were occurring in Washington, D.C.
+McCullough felt a compulsion to get the book finished before the 1992 presidential election period in response to the shallow political debates that were occurring in Washington, D.C.
 McCullough said, "I felt that something needed to be said before people made a choice.
 This book is about the country, not just about Harry Truman.
 It's about who we are and what we can be."

-While McCullough was able to gain insights into Truman based on his research, there were questions that remained unanswered to McCullough such as why Truman's wife left him alone in Washington so often.
+While McCullough was able to gain insights into Truman based on his research, there were questions that remained unanswered to McCullough, such as why Truman's wife left him alone in Washington so often.
 The usual explanation among historians was that Bess hated the heat and her mother was ill, but McCullough has expressed doubts about this explanation stating that "[Bess] was away so often and [Truman's] letters to her were so plaintive, his need for her to be there so real.
 I don't know."

 McCullough has stated that he intended Truman to be not only for "the Arthur Schlesingers and the academics" but instead intended the book for "your grandmother," and other common folk including present and future politicians so "they may see, even when flawed, how great a man in [the office of the President] can be."

 Reception

 After the book was published, McCullough went on a book-tour.
 One of the largest crowds he encountered was when he went to the Harry S. Truman Presidential Library and Museum in Independence, Missouri.

 Most reviewers praised the book when it came out.
-One notable dissent was an article in The New Republic titled "Harry of Sunnybrook Farm" by Ronald Steel where he called the book a "1000 page valentine."
+One notable dissent was an article in The New Republic titled "Harry of Sunnybrook Farm" by Ronald Steel, in which Steel called the book a "1000 page valentine."

 Gene Lyons at Entertainment Weekly gave the book an A, stating that "No brief review can begin to do justice either to Truman or to the monumentally persuasive job McCullough has done re-creating his life and times....
 Immeasurably aided by Truman's vividly written diaries and letters to his beloved wife, Bess, McCullough brings the man and his times to life with painstaking clarity."

-The book won McCullough his first Pulitzer Prize, in the category of "Best Biography or Autobiography."
+The book won McCullough his first Pulitzer Prize, in the category of "Best Biography or Autobiography".

 Adaptation

-In 1995, the book was adapted into Truman, a television movie by HBO, starring Gary Sinise as Truman.
+In 1995, the book was adapted into Truman, a television film by HBO, starring Gary Sinise as Truman.